tongzheng1992/tongzheng1992.github.io/_pages/publications.md

 ---
-layout: archive
-title: "Publications"
-permalink: /publications/
-author_profile: true
+title: "Deep learning and NDT"
 ---

+---
+title: "Deep learning and NDT"
+---

+---
-**Deep learning and NDT**
+title: "Deep learning and NDT"
+---

 **Deep learning and pavement inspection**